tiramdasg/tiramdasg.github.io/_projects/Thesis.md

 description: Master Thesis at TUHH.
 ---

-# Developing CAN (Control Area Network) Intrusion detection System (IDS) using Machine Learning with Datasets based on Real Life Traffic Scenarios
+# Developing an Intrusion detection System (IDS) for Control Area Networks (CAN) using Machine Learning based on Real Life Traffic Datasets
 **Dec 2024 — Jun 2025**

 More details soon.